Here’s the thing.

 Investing should be for everyone.

 The introduction of robo-advisors has helped more people get into investing and save for their future without the costs of standard financial advisory services.
-According to a study by Corporate Insight, robo-advisors were managing about $19 billion dollars in December 2014.
-That’s no small number!
-According to the same study it was 21% higher than just 5 months before.

 While there are different flavors of robo advisors, they all rely on technology and online portfolio management to reduce costs for the investor.
 For a small fee and sometimes no minimum initial investment you can receive professionally based portfolio recommendations in minutes.